ibm-cloud-docs/transit-gateway/create-redundant-gre.md

 :   Collection of all tunnels for this redundant GRE.

 `local_gateway_ip`
 :   Local gateway IP address for the GRE tunnel connection.
-This IP address must not be an IP address within the multicast range of `224.0.0.0` to `239.255.255.255` and cannot be in conflict with any existing networks that are connected to the transit gateway.
+This IP address must not be an IP address within the multicast range of `224.0.0.0` to `239.255.255.255` and can't be in conflict with any existing networks that are connected to the transit gateway.

 `local_tunnel_ip`
 :   Local tunnel IP address for the GRE tunnel connection.